dedis/doc/cosi/README.md

 + xml2rfc: http://xml2rfc.ietf.org/
 + mmark: https://github.com/miekg/mmark

-After that, a simple `make` will produce an HTML version of the draft.
+After that, a simple `make` will produce an HTML version of the draft in `cosi.html`.

 ## Contributions